OSHA 1910.134 Medical Evaluation Requirements: Online Options & Cost Guide (2026)

 If your employees use respirators in the workplace—whether for dust protection, chemical exposure, or hazardous atmospheres—OSHA's 1910.134 Respiratory Protection Standard requires medical evaluations before they can be assigned a respirator.
 This requirement applies to every industry from construction and manufacturing to healthcare and municipal services.

 But what exactly does OSHA require?
 Who needs these evaluations?
 How often must they be conducted?
-And what happens if you're not compliant?
+And what's the most cost-effective way to get compliant?

-This comprehensive guide answers all your questions about OSHA 1910.134 respirator medical evaluation requirements, helping you achieve and maintain compliance while protecting your workforce.
+This comprehensive guide answers all your questions about OSHA 1910.134 respirator medical evaluation requirements, including online vs clinic cost comparison, helping you achieve and maintain compliance while protecting your workforce.
+For a complete respiratory protection program management solution that automates medical evaluations, fit test tracking, and training records, see our respirator program management software.

 What is OSHA 1910.134?